isaacto/smemo/README.md

 `functools.lru_cache`.
 Needless to say, many user-contributed facilities are also available.

-Most of them focuses ensures that the cache is nearly invisible to the user.
-When you call a function decorated by `functools.lru_cache`, you don't really need to know that the function is cached.
+Most of them focuses on ensuring that the cache is invisible to the user.
+When you call a function decorated by `functools.lru_cache`, you don't really need to know that the function value is cached.
 That is usually a big merit, but at times this is a big drawback.

 The problem is on invalidation.
 Most libraries spent a lot of efforts to keep track of them magically so that we don't need to worry about them.
 But at times, all these work are not necessary or outright counterproductive.
-The run of your program might be divided into parts, or sessions, where each session can benefited by having return values of functions, usually many of them, saved rather than recomputed.
-But after a session, the saved values of the function is no longer valid, and must be recomputed if needed again.
+The run of your program might be divided into parts, or sessions, where each session is benefited by having return values of functions, usually many of them, saved rather than recomputed.
+But after a session, the saved values of the function is of little value or even may be invalid, so there is not much to be gained by keeping them in memory.

 In such cases, most other caching tools either do not help at all, or requires you to carefully find the functions being used by the session